paulokuong/airflow-run/README.rst

 Goal
 ----

-| To provide an easy way to deploy Airflow Multi-Node Cluster (a.k.a.
+| To provide a quick way to setup Airflow Multi-Node Cluster (a.k.a.
 Celery Executor Setup).

 Setup
 -----